Preparing for your ferret dying

-- Make your ferret comfortable – Make sure there are lots of clean, fresh blankets in the ferret’s cage to snuggle up in.
+Make sure there are lots of clean, fresh blankets in the ferret’s cage to snuggle up in.
 Make their cage as cozy and snuggly as you possibly can.
 You want them to feel comfortable in the environment they will be spending their last days in.
 Provide them with fresh water and food (you might want to try a bone broth if they are not eating).
 At this time it might be a little difficult for them to be getting in and out of a litter box so you might want to consider using puppy pads instead or pouring the litter in one of the corners (without the litter box) to make it as easy for them to go to the toilet as possible.
 They may also start to have problems with defecation, where they make a mess of their bums; make sure to wash any poop off their fur and keep them clean.

-- Spoil them with love – Stroke their heads gently while they sleep, let them sleep in your sweater against your body for warmth, give them gentle kisses, and tell them how much you love them and how much you appreciate them being in your life.
+Stroke their heads gently while they sleep, let them sleep in your sweater against your body for warmth, give them gentle kisses, and tell them how much you love them and how much you appreciate them being in your life.
 Let them know that you are there for them during the biggest transition anyone goes through in life.
 They are loved and not alone.
 Spend as much time with them as you can.

-- Prepare yourself emotionally…as much as you can – Seeing your ferret transition is not going to be easy.
+Seeing your ferret transition is not going to be easy.
 You will ugly cry, your heart will hurt, you will feel the absence of their presence.
 Seeing a beloved family member die is one of the most painful experiences there is.
 However, it is an honor to be with them at the end of their journey.
 They have been there for you throughout your life, now it’s your turn to be there for them at the end of their journey.

-- You might need to make a tough decision – Depending on whether your ferret is suffering a lot, you might need to make the decision to have them euthanized.
+Depending on whether your ferret is suffering a lot, you might need to make the decision to have them euthanized.
 You will need to trust yourself on this or consult your vet for advice if you are not sure.
 While it can be beautiful to let the ferret die in the comfort of their own home, sometimes it can be kinder to let them go before they suffer more pain.